jek97/Mobile-robot-control/README.md

     while not rospy.is_shutdown():
         rate.sleep()
 ```
-initially 2 second are waite dto allow the other nodes to start, then the node is initialized, the goal is initially set as the initial position, the node subscribe to the topic *'/scan'* for the scan data and the topic *'/odom'* to obtain the position informations of the robot.
+initially 2 second are waited to allow the other nodes to start, then the node is initialized, the goal is initially set as the initial position, the node subscribe to the topic *'/scan'* for the scan data and the topic *'/odom'* to obtain the position informations of the robot.
 the node also create a publisher to the topic *'/cmd_vel'* to control the robot motion and connect to both the services *'/go_to_point_switch'* and *'/wall_follower_switch'* to activate them when needed.
 finally the node create an action server under the topic *'/reaching_goal'* to control the motion of the robot till the goal position.
 all the times the node receives some information form the topic *'/scan'*: